Shaktal/any_iterator/any_iterator.md

 - There is an ACCU article from July 2000 detailing how to create a simple `any_iterator` class.

 ## Impact on the standard
 This proposal is a pure library extension.
-It requires additions to be made to the standard library header `<iterator>`.
+It requires addition of a new standard library header `<any_iterator>`, no modifications to other headers are required.

-## Interaction with Concepts
+### Interaction with Ranges
 It is worth noting at this point that both Boost.Range and ranges v3 have an `any_range` class, which acts as a type-erased range adapter.
 It is likely that such a class would be added to the ISO C++ standard at a later date, in this event, having a pre-existing `any_iterator` would ease the burden of implementation on standard library vendors and ease burden of specification on LEWG.

 ## Wording